Arizona State University Online MS in Aging

 On-Site Requirements: There are no on-site requirements for the MS in aging program as it is 100 percent online.
 Students are welcome to visit campus and participate in graduation on campus.

 Paying for ASU’s Online MS in Aging

-ASU Online charges $609 per credit plus fees for the online MS in aging.
+ASU Online charges $627 per credit plus fees for the online MS in aging.
+This reflects a per-credit cost of $543 plus a per-credit program fee of $84.
+Other fees are associated with the program.
 Since tuition can change from year to year, interested students should contact the admissions department of the ASU Edson College of Nursing and Health Innovation for current and complete costs.

 Arizona State University Aging (MS)